 You feel like you're at the beach when dining at Brooklyn Crab.

 24 Reed Street

 Brooklyn Crab has that Maryland crab-shack vibe, and offers delicious dishes featuring its namesake crustacean along with salads and sandwiches, plus beers and cocktails.
 It's always one of our top picks for places to eat with kids when the weather warms.
 There are massive outdoor seating areas on three levels with awesome views of New York Harbor and the Statue of Liberty, but the best part?
 Kids will love the seasonal backyard featuring an eight-hole miniature golf course, bean bag toss, and a sandbox.

 You can't beat watching the amazing waitstaff at Ellen's Stardust Diner.

 1650 Broadway at 51st Street

-If big, fun and noisy is your thing, you'll love Ellen's singing wait staff.
-The servers, all clad in retro duds like poodle skirts and bowling shirts, leap onto the tables to belt out Broadway show tunes new and old.
-As you can imagine, this theater district diner gets pretty crowded with tourists starting around 5pm so make it an early bird dinner.
-There's even a kids' menu with the usual fare like meatloaf, burgers, fries and shakes.
+If big, fun and noisy is your thing, you'll love Ellen's singing waitstaff.
+The servers, all clad in retro duds like poodle skirts and bowling shirts, leap onto the tables at this family-friendly diner to belt out Broadway show tunes, new and old.
+As you can imagine, this theater district diner gets pretty crowded with tourists starting around 5pm, so make it an early bird dinner.
+There's even a kids' menu with the usual fare like chicken nuggets, hot dogs, mac and cheese, and fries.

 Ninja New York – Tribeca